FerretDB/FerretDB/website/blog/2024-06-20-run-ferretdb-cloudnativepg-kubernetes.md

 ### Connect to Postgres cluster via `psql`

 Want to see what the data looks like in Postgres?

-Let's create a temporary `postgres-client` pod to connect to the `postgres-cluster-1` pod.
+From another terminal window, let's create a temporary `postgres-client` pod to connect to the `postgres-cluster-1` pod.

 ```sh
 kubectl exec -it postgres-cluster-1 -n cnpg -- /bin/bash